Students Rights and Responsibilities Handbook

 School Meals Program

-Program (SBP).
-Both breakfast and lunch menus are designed to meet federal nutrition standards, including appropriate portion sizes and a balanced selection of local and fresh fruits and vegetables, 100% whole grain rich items, lean proteins, and low-fat dairy.
+Our District participates in the National School Lunch Program (NSLP) and the School Breakfast Program (SBP).
+Both breakfast and lunch menus are designed to meet federal nutrition standards, including appropriate portion sizes and a balanced selection of local and fresh fruits and vegetables, 100% whole grain-rich items, lean proteins, and low-fat dairy.

 Free Breakfast and Lunch